Michael Iacovelli is the Chairman of the Board of Humber River Health.

 Carole Malo

-Carole Malo serves on the Finance & Audit, and Transformation and Innovation Committees.
+Carole Malo is the Vice Chair of the Finance & Audit Committee and serves on the Transformation and Innovation Committee.

 A senior finance and investment Executive with 25 + years of global experience, in the development, procurement, implementation and financing of large and complex energy and infrastructure projects in Canada and internationally.
 She has held senior roles in both the public and private sector including Vice-President, Project Finance, Infrastructure Ontario; Vice-President, Corporate and Structured Finance, Aecon Group; Director, Investment Projects and Affiliates, Hydro-Quebec; European Head, Global Project & Structured Finance Royal Bank of Canada; Vice President and European Head, SNC Lavalin Capital.